Olivia Newton-John: 1998–2012: Later releases

-2012–2022
+2012–2022: Vegas residency and final releases

 Newton-John was actively touring and doing concerts from 2012 to 2017 and also performed a handful of shows in 2018.
 Her dates for A Summer Night with Olivia Newton-John even included stops in Asia and Canada and culminated in a rare concert appearance in London in 2013.
 Her March 2013 UK trek also encompassed Bournemouth, Brighton, Birmingham, Manchester and Cardiff, Wales.

 In November 2012, Newton-John teamed with John Travolta to make the charity album This Christmas, in support of The Olivia Newton-John Cancer & Wellness Centre and the Jett Travolta Foundation.
 Artists featured on the album include: Barbra Streisand, James Taylor, Chick Corea, Kenny G, Tony Bennett, Cliff Richard and the Count Basie Orchestra.

 A 2013 residency at the Flamingo Las Vegas was postponed due to the May 2013 death of her elder sister, Rona (aged 72), from a brain tumour.
 Newton-John resumed performing, doing 45 shows beginning in April 2014.
 Along with the Vegas shows, Newton-John released a new EP in April 2014 entitled Hotel Sessions, which consisted of seven tracks of unreleased demos that were recorded between 2002 and 2011 with her nephew Brett Goldsmith.
 The CD contains a cover of "Broken Wings" as well as the popular-with-fans original "Best of My Love", which had leaked on the internet many years prior.

 Her Vegas stay was eventually extended beyond August 2014, and her Summer Nights residency finished in December 2016 after 175 shows.
 Her successful three-year run even prompted a fourth live album, Summer Nights: Live in Las Vegas (2015).
 In 2015, Newton-John also reunited with John Farnham for a joint venture called Two Strong Hearts Live.